ml4wifi-devs/ftmrate/experiments/README.md

 ```

 The results (coefficients of the line) should be assigned to constants `FTM_COEFF` and `FTM_BIAS` in the `ftmrate.py` file.
+Note that the returned values are expressed in centimeters.

 ### Kalman filter sensor noise calibration